-In this non-existent show, the guys would have also learned to become better, more optimistic people.
+In this non-existent show that I imagined, the guys would have also learned to become better, more optimistic people.
 They would need to show Jess that her positivity was misplaced.
 As a group, they would move towards the middle: functioning adults with a realistic outlook on life.

 Problem 2: Failure to represent the life of a teacher

-As a middle and senior school teacher myself, I firmly believe Jess’s character would have been less fantastical if she were the actual tooth fairy.
-She could’ve worked in a Build-a-bear Workshop instead.
+As a middle and senior school teacher myself, I firmly believe Jess’s character could’ve worked in a Build-a-bear Workshop instead.
 It wouldn’t have changed the story.

 Jess doesn’t tell non-stop stories about her students.
-She comes home with just a handbag, instead of sporting a backpack and hauling two other bags and a guitar out to her car each morning.
+She comes home with just a handbag.
+She should be sporting a backpack while hauling two other bags and a guitar out to her car each morning.
 Jess says things like, “I’m running late for a meeting with my boss”, instead of saying “late for school”.
 She doesn’t cover every square inch of her house with piles of marking, books, or resources.
 She goes out with friends for drinks during the week, instead of staying home to prepare lessons.

 Most people who write TV aren’t educators.
 Many have forgotten the appearance of their teachers.
 Everyone has been through school, so many people believe they’re experts on who teachers are.
-There isn’t a precedent for this type of storytelling.
 It’s just a shame that New Girl didn’t bother doing any research.

 Problem 3: Failure to utilise the ‘new girl’ trope effectively